cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 On the cloud we select a VM by choosing both a ***type*** and an ***operating system***.
 The type matches the computer's purpose to processing power, memory, network speed and other features.
 A bigger VM costs more per hour on the cloud, be that cloud Azure or AWS or GCP or some other platform.

+Technical detail: The operating system *actually* selects a pre-built *image* which includes said operating system.
+The image loads into the VM as a *blank slate*: Just the operating system, an empty user directory, no additional content.
+We log in as this generic user and go from there.

 The small VM we use here costs $0.12 per hour or about $14 per day; so this leads us to a first
 rule: Stop the VM when it is not in use.
-This is like stopping a laptop: Everything persists but it is no longer consuming electricity (incurring hourly charges). **Start** and **Stop** for a VM are distinct from **Terminate**.
+This is like turning off a laptop: Everything persists;
+and it is no longer consuming electricity, incurring hourly charges. **Start** and **Stop** for a VM are distinct from **Terminate**.
 When we terminate a VM it evaporates; it is gone.